-• No Action/Limit Level exceedance for construction noise was recorded in this reporting month.
+- No Limit Level exceedance for day time construction noise was recorded in this reporting month. - No Action Level exceedance was recorded in this reporting month.

 Landscape and Visual Monitoring and Audit

 • No non-compliance of the landscape and visual impact was recorded in the reporting month.
 The implementation of landscape and visual and mitigation measures was checked by a Registered Landscape Architect (RLA) during the environmental site inspections.